dayton-outar/glif/algos/js/codility/caterpillar/README.md

 1. [Codility Count Distinct Slices solution](https://youtu.be/6CkGw6u0n9A)

-[^1]: This term comes out of a concept called, <a href="https://en.wikipedia.org/wiki/Amortized_analysis" target="_blank">Amortized analysis</a>.
+[^1]: This term comes out of a concept called, [Amortized analysis](https://en.wikipedia.org/wiki/Amortized_analysis).
 "The motivation for amortized analysis is that looking at the worst-case run time can be too pessimistic.
 Instead, amortized analysis averages the running times of operations in a sequence over that sequence."